Egypt–United Kingdom relations: Modern relations

-According to the 2001 UK census some 24,700 Egyptian-born people were present in the UK.
-The Office for National Statistics estimates that the equivalent figure for 2009 was 27,000.
+In the following decades, bilateral relations gradually improved.
+Under President Anwar Sadat, Egypt turned toward the West in the 1970s, which was welcomed in London—the British government supported the Egyptian-Israeli peace agreement initiated by Sadat in 1979.
+During the tenure of Hosni Mubarak (1981–2011), there was close cooperation, for example in the context of the alliance against the Iraqi invasion of Kuwait in 1990/91 and in the war on terrorism in the 2000s.

 In August 2025, Egyptian Foreign Minister Badr Abdelatty held a phone call with British National Security Adviser Jonathan Powell to discuss the arrest of an Egyptian citizen in London.
 Abdelatty instructed the Egyptian Embassy in London to contact the relevant UK authorities to clarify the conditions of the citizen's detention.

+In July 2025, Cairo and London agreed to elevate their bilateral relations to the level of a strategic partnership to further deepen cooperation in areas such as the economy, security, and migration.

 Economic relations

 British Foreign Secretary William Hague meeting former Egyptian Foreign Minister Nabil Fahmy in London, May 2014.

 In late 2014, the Egyptian-British Chamber of Commerce (EBCC) released a report detailing the trade volume between the two countries, which increased significantly that year.
 British exports to Egypt grew by 15%, while Egyptian exports to the UK grew by over 30%.
 The UK is the largest investor into the Egyptian economy, accounting for 41.3% of total foreign direct investment.
 The New Suez Canal project and Egypt's economic recovery following three years of turmoil since the 2011 uprising are contributing factors to this achievement.